rvbug/mlops/README.md

 -  `git, github & a repo` - No kidding!!
 To version your code
 -  `Linux` - Any distro but an Absolute must
 -  `github profile & page` - Create a profile and free github page to showcase your work
+-  `HTML, CSS, JS` - Create your static website
+-  `ReactJS` - If you want to have a dynamic website
--  `Hashnode` (chosen over Medium) - For Documenting and blogging my journey.
+-  `Hashnode` - (chosen over Medium) - For Documenting and blogging my journey.
 Moved due to Medium's limitation, Hashnode seems to be promising.
--  `MKDocs` (choosen over Docusaurus for now) - Will migrate to Docusaurus later, for now sticking with MKDOcs.
+-  `MKDocs or Docusaurus` - Static website generator or use Docusaurus with ReactJs.
 -  `Markdown` - Markup language used for text formatting, this will help you in creating beautiful documentation
 -  `YAML` - Most configurations use this markup language.
 It is now an industry standard
--  `python` (chosen over R) - Most widely used for Data science and ML
+-  `python` - (chosen over R) - Most widely used for Data science and ML
--  `pipenv` (chosen over conda) - For creating virtual environment
+-  `pipenv` - (chosen over conda) - For creating virtual environment
+-  `Makefile` - A utility to define & execute set of tasks and their dependencies
 -  `ML libraries` - sklearn, numpy, pandas , matplotlib, seaborn, Tensorflow/Pytorch
 -  `jupyter notebook` - To run your experiements
 -  `pycharm` (chosen over VSCode) - never could conect with VSCode

 # Journey

-- `Makefile` - A utility to define & execute set of tasks and their dependencies
-- `setup.py` (Chosen over CookieCutter for DataScience) - set of folders and files to be created via python script, using my on version for better control
+- `template.py` (Chosen over CookieCutter for DataScience) - set of folders and files to be created via python script, using my on version for better control
+- `Docker` -
+- `Kubernetes` -
+- `DVC`
+- `Hydra`
+- `Tensorflow or Pytorch`
+- `ONNX`
+- `MLFlow`
+- `Gihub Action`
+- `Prometheus`
+- `Grafana`
 -